jaideep777/Flare/README.md

 # Acknowledgement

-While using libGSM, kindly acknowledge the author Jaideep Joshi.
+While using FLARE, kindly acknowledge the author Jaideep Joshi.
 The project can be found at the following link: https://github.com/jaideep777/Flare